AgentCitrus/mern-chat/README.md

 # mern-chat

-attempt at making a functional chat app using the mern stack built as practice for myself
+attempt at making a functional chat app using the mern stack. built as practice for myself.

 uses:
 - [Next.js](https://github.com/vercel/next.js)